pmgitonga/Phase-1-Project/README.md

 Project Name

 Microsoft Movie Studio Analysis

 Project Overview

 This project is about Microsoft Movie Analysis on their new movie studio.
-This will help and give insigts to the best and trending movies that microsoft should leverage in, in the already versatile and dynamic industry.
+This will help and give insights to the best and trending movies that Microsoft should leverage, in the already versatile and dynamic industry.
 The project explores different datasets containing information about movies to determine the best films at the box office currently.

 Introduction

-For this ptoject it was necessary to have the necessary data and go through all the stages of data cleaning and exploration in order to give the final conclusions and recommendations.
+For this project it was necessary to have the necessary data and go through all the stages of data cleaning and exploration in order to give the final conclusions and recommendations.

 Features

 Data Collection
 Data dictionary
 Data loading